okostyannikova/ProPlanner/README.md

 <img src="/public/icons/app-icon-512x512.png"  width="120" height="120">

 # ProPlanner
-ProPlanner - it's web application that hepls to manage your goals effectively.
+ProPlanner - web application that helps to manage your goals effectively.
 It is based on [SMART planning model](https://en.wikipedia.org/wiki/SMART_criteria)

 You can see the running application [here](http://frontend.proplanner.formula1.cloud.provectus-it.com/)